Wire ring, 12 ga

 |

-Titanium straight barbell with wave balls, 14 ga
+Titanium horseshoe barbell with die and ball, 14 ga

 - Gauge (Thickness): 14 (1.6mm)